lppedd/idea-kt-decompiler-everywhere/README.md

 -----

-This plugin allows viewing decompiled Kotlin <code>.class</code> files as Java code.
+This plugin allows decompiling Kotlin <code>.class</code> files to their Java representation even when the IDE doesn't provide the option.

-That means you'll be able to look at everything, instead of only the basic stubs.
+That means you'll be able to look at everything, instead of only the basic stubs, without the need for an external decompiler.

 <img src="https://raw.githubusercontent.com/lppedd/idea-kt-as-java-decompiler/master/images/before_after.png" alt="Before/After">